-- the JSP page must be an HTML fragment.
-This means it must - ♦ not contain starting and ending <HTML>, <HEAD>, or <BODY> tags - be able to be displayed inside a table cell in an HTML document. - taglib directive.
-If the JSP page includes custom tags from a tag library, you must include a taglib directive before the first use of a tag from that library.
+- The JSP page must be an HTML fragment: - ♦ The page must not contain starting and ending <HTML>, <HEAD>, or <BODY> tags. - ♦ The page must be able to be displayed inside a table cell in an HTML document. - If the JSP page includes custom tags from a tag library, you must include a taglib directive before the first use of a tag from that library.
 For the JSTL format tab library, use this taglib directive: